MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-network.md

 The Public VIP Network is assigned to the network controller in Azure Stack.
 It's not a logical network on the switch.
 The SLB uses the pool of addresses and assigns /32 networks for tenant workloads.
 On the switch routing table, these /32 IPs are advertised as an available route via BGP.
 This network contains the external-accessible or public IP addresses.
 The Azure Stack infrastructure reserves the first 31 addresses from this Public VIP Network while the remainder is used by tenant VMs.
 The network size on this subnet can range from a minimum of /26 (64 hosts) to a maximum of /22 (1022 hosts).
 We recommend that you plan for a /24 network.

 ### Switch infrastructure network
-This /26 network is the subnet that contains the routable point-to-point IP /30 (2 host IPs) subnets and the loopbacks, which are dedicated /32 subnets for in-band switch management and BGP router ID.
+This /26 network is the subnet that contains the routable point-to-point IP /30 (two host IPs) subnets and the loopbacks, which are dedicated /32 subnets for in-band switch management and BGP router ID.
 This range of IP addresses must be routable outside the Azure Stack solution to your datacenter.
 They may be private or public IPs.

 ### Switch management network
-This /29 (6 host IPs) network is dedicated to connecting the management ports of the switches.
+This /29 (six host IPs) network is dedicated to connecting the management ports of the switches.
 It allows out-of-band access for deployment, management, and troubleshooting.
 It's calculated from the switch infrastructure network mentioned above.

 ## Next steps
 [Border connectivity](azure-stack-border-connectivity.md)